Header

 Default Fundraiser Type

-If you, for example, create a project for birthday fundraisers, you can pre-set the Fundraiser type to "birthday", or likewise set it to "Sports event", if you create a project that will be linked to a sports event.
-There is a whole list of various fundraiser types to choose between.
+If you, for example, create a project for birthday fundraisers, you can pre-set the Fundraiser type to "birthday" or, if you create a project that will be linked to a sports event, set it to "Sports event."

-This will result in step two of the fundraiser creation flow being skipped, and the fundraiser won't be asked what type of fundraiser they are creating.
-Read more about how you can use this for configuring the fundraiser creation flow.
+This will skip step two of the fundraiser creation flow, and the fundraiser won't be asked what type of fundraiser they are creating.
+Read more about how you can use this to configure the fundraiser creation flow.

 Default Fundraiser Goal

 The default goal for all fundraisers is €400/5000kr.
-However, if you start a project or event where you expect the fundraisers to be less engaged, it may be a good idea to set a lower default goal.
+However, if you start a project or event where you expect the fundraisers to be less engaged, setting a lower default goal may be a good idea.
 A suggested goal can be so high that is unrealistic and de-motivating.

-It can also be the opposite; if you create a project where you expect that there will be high engagement among the fundraisers, and that they have capacity to fundraise much more than the default goal of €400/5000kr, you can adjust accordingly.
+It can also be the opposite; if you create a project for which you expect high engagement among the fundraisers and that they have the capacity to raise much more than the default goal of €400/5000kr, you can adjust accordingly.

 Default Fundraiser End Date

-The end date is set to 3 months after the creation of the fundraiser, if this is not changed when creating the fundraiser.
+If the end date is not changed when creating the fundraiser, it is set to 3 months after the creation date.
 If the project is created for an event or campaign with a specific end date, you can pre-set the end date to fit this specific event.

 Default Fundraiser Description

-Not everyone wants to write their own fundraiser description, and therefore it is a great idea to write a default description that fits the project, as well as your organisation.
-The fundraisers can of course overrule this description, and write their own.
+Not everyone wants to write their own fundraiser description, so it is a great idea to write a default description that fits the project and your organisation.
+The fundraisers can, of course, overrule this description and write their own.

 Remember to make it fairly generic and inclusive.
-This is also a good opportunity to describe what your organisation does, why the cause is important, and what the donations will be spent on.
-This will make both the fundraiser and the donor feel closer to your cause, and thus more engaged.
+This is also an excellent opportunity to describe what your organisation does, why the cause is essential, and what the donations will be spent on.
+This will make both the fundraiser and the donor feel closer to your cause and, thus, more engaged.

 Default Video on Fundraisers

-Here you can add a URL for a Youtube, Vimeo, Twitch.TV or Facebook Live video that will then be embedded on all new fundraisers created for the project.
+Here, you can add a URL for a YouTube, Vimeo, Twitch, TV, or Facebook Live video that will be embedded on all new fundraisers created for the project.
 The fundraiser can remove or replace the video after creation.

-Use this to have all fundraisers include your campaign video, or even an introductory video about the organisation or specific project.
+Use this to require all fundraisers to include your campaign video or an introductory video about the organization or specific project.

 Reference Code